-Fossil fuels are one of the most important sources of energy in the today’s world.
+Fossil fuels are one of the most important sources of energy in today’s world.
 It is providing for almost 80% of the world’s energy needs.
-This huge dependency of the world on fossil fuels is very important to study because fossil fuels have a finite supply and are unsustainable resource of energy.
-With growing demand of energy over time, the supplies of fossil fuels will eventually run out.
-We have gathered complete collection of Fossil Fuels Facts For Kids that will provide you all the information about fossil fuels you need to know.
-You are going to learn their definition, meaning, discovery, location, formation, usage, advantage, disadvantages, efficiency, cost, products and many other interesting fossil fuels facts.
+This huge dependency of the world on fossil fuels is very important to study because fossil fuels have a finite supply and are the unsustainable resources of energy.
+With the growing demand for energy over time, the supplies of fossil fuels will eventually run out.
+We have gathered a complete collection of Fossil Fuels Facts For Kids that will provide you with all the information about fossil fuels you need to know.
+You are going to learn their definition, meaning, discovery, location, formation, usage, advantage, disadvantages, efficiency, cost, products, and many other interesting fossil fuels facts.

 Fossil Fuels Facts For Kids